niraljp/getting-started/en/authorizing/README.md

 ---

-## Authorizing Sameroom to Work With Your Chat Platform
+## Authorizing Sameroom With Your Chat Platform

 This section outlines the first step in getting started with Sameroom.
 You'll need to authorize Sameroom to integrate with your chat platform.